THE INJURED

 It is hereby enacted as follows:-

-1. Short title, extent and commencement (1) This Act may be called the Injured Persons (Medical Aid) Act, 2004.
+1. Short title, extent and commencement.
+(1) This Act may be called the Injured Persons (Medical Aid) Act, 2004.

-(2) It extends to the whole of [2][the Punjab].
+(2) It extends to the whole of [2][the

 (3) It shall come into force at once.

-2. Definitions In this Act, unless there is anything repugnant in the subject or context,–
+2. Definitions.
+In this Act, unless there is anything repugnant in the subject or context,

-(a) “doctor” means a medical practitioner registered under the Medical and Dental Council Ordinance, 1962 ( XXXII of 1962);
+(a) doctor means a medical practitioner registered under the Medical and Dental Council Ordinance, 1962 ( XXXII of 1962);

-[3][(b) “Government” means Government of the Punjab;]
+[3][(b) Government means Government of the

-(c) “hospital” means a hospital notified under section 7; and
+(c) hospital means a hospital notified under section 7; and

-(d) “injured person” means a person injured due to traffic accident, assault or any other cause who is in need of an immediate treatment.
+a person injured due to traffic accident, assault or any other cause who is in

-3. Injured persons to be treated on priority basis Where an injured person is brought to a hospital, he shall be provided medical aid without delay on priority basis over all other medico-legal formalities.
+3. Injured persons to be treated on priority basis.
+Where an injured person is brought to a hospital, he shall be provided medical aid without delay on priority basis over all other medico-legal formalities.

-4. Non-interference by the police No police official or officer shall interrupt or interfere during the period an injured person is under treatment in a hospital except with the written permission of the Incharge of the hospital:
+person is under treatment in a hospital except with the written permission of

 Provided that such permission shall not be given unless it is necessary in connection with an investigation which may be carried out in the hospital so long as the injured person is under treatment.

-5. Consent of relatives not required in certain cases Where an injured person requires emergency treatment or operation, the doctor treating or operating the injured person need not wait for the consent of the relatives:
+treating or operating the injured person need not wait for the consent of the

-Provided that if the relatives are present it would be preferable that such treatment or operation may be carried out with the consent of such relatives.
+preferable that such treatment or operation may be carried out with the consent

-6. Shifting of an injured person to another hospital (1) An injured person shall not be shifted from a hospital until he is stabilized or the requisite treatment is not available in such hospital and while shifting him to another hospital, the doctor concerned shall complete the relevant documents with regard to the clinical conditions of the patient and hand over such documents to the concerned doctor of the receiving hospital.
+6. Shifting of an injured person to another hospital.
+(1) An injured person shall not be shifted from a hospital until he is stabilized or the requisite treatment is not available in such hospital and while shifting him to another hospital, the doctor concerned shall complete the relevant documents with regard to the clinical conditions of the patient and hand over such documents to the concerned doctor of the receiving hospital.

 (2) The record referred to in subsection (1) shall be maintained by the referring hospital as well as the receiving hospital and the incharge of the hospital shall be responsible for ensuring that such record is kept in a safe custody where it cannot be tampered with: